karinapatel/ridershare-churn-prediction/readme.md

 model*.

-4. Identify / interpret features that are the most influential in affecting your predictions.
+4. Identify / interpret features that are the most influential in affecting the predictions.

 5. Discuss the validity of your model.
 Issues such as leakage.
 For more on leakage, see [this essay on Kaggle](https://www.kaggle.com/wiki/Leakage), and this paper: [Leakage in Data
 Mining: Formulation, Detection, and Avoidance](https://www.cs.umb.edu/~ding/history/470_670_fall_2011/papers/cs670_Tran_PreferredPaper_LeakingInDataMining.pdf).

-6. Repeat 2 - 5 until you have a satisfactory model.
+6. Repeat 2 - 5 until we have a satisfactory model.

 7. Consider business decisions that your model may indicate are appropriate.
 Evaluate possible decisions with metrics that are appropriate for *decision rules*.

-## Deliverables

-- Code you used to build the model.
-The more repeatable, self explanatory, the better.

-- A presentation including the following points:
+## Details of case study
-  - How did you compute the target?
+  - How did we compute the target?
+    * To gather the target, we found all users who had not used our services in the past 30 days as a churned customer.
-  - What model did you use in the end?
-Why?
+  - What model did we use in the end?
-  - Alternative models you considered?
-Why are they not good enough?
-  - What performance metric did you use to evaluate the *model*?
-Why?
+    * We tested a number of different models including Random Forest, Gradient Boosting, and Adaboost.
+Ultimately, we chose an adaboost classifier and were able to predict churn outcomes accurately 78% of the time.
+    * The strongest features in our model include:
+        - Users not giving a driver rating
+        - Android users
+        - Signup Date
+        - Users in Astapor
+        - Average rating given to drivers

   - **Based on insights from the model, what plans do you propose to reduce churn?**
+    * Suggest that promotional offers be given to those who are predicted to churn

   - What are the potential impacts of implementing these plans or decisions?
-    What performance metrics did you use to evaluate these *decisions*, why?
+    * According to cost benefit and profit curve analysis, implementing promotions to churning customers would yield $68000

+  - Future Steps:
+    * Feature refinement
+    * Larger grid search
+    * Further model optimization
+    * Attempting more modeling techniques
+    * Get better data to work with